MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-purchase-protection.md

 -	You can use the slider above the chart (labeled "20" in the following screenshot) to select the risk score threshold that you want to analyze.
 Any transaction where the score is more than the threshold will be recommended for rejection.
 -	The chart (labeled "21") represents the receiver operating characteristic (ROC) curve.
 It shows the percentage of rejected transactions that have chargebacks (y-axis) versus the percentage of rejected legitimate transactions, also known as false positives (x-axis).
 This data is charted by transaction count on the left and transaction value on the right.
 The chart will always be a curve.
 However, notice how steeply the curve climbs, because the steepness indicates a high rate of fraud detection that involves a low number of false positives, which is the ultimate outcome.
 In an ideal scenario, you will observe a false positive rate of 1 percent.
 However, the actual rate depends on the cost of the loss of one item.
 Here is an example:

     -	You're protecting a product that sells for $1,000, and your profit margin is $250.
     -	The cost of allowing a fraudulent transaction is $1,000 if you, as the merchant, are liable for fraud (as is often the case for online "card not present" transactions).
     -	The cost of a false positive is only $250.
     -	If you make 100 sales of the product, and there is no fraud, you make $100,000 in revenue and $25,000 in profit.
     -	If your fraud rate is 10 percent or 10 transactions, you make $90,000 in revenue, but your profit drops to $15,000, because the fraud has increased your cost of goods sold (COGS) by the amount that you lost.
     -	If stopping 70 percent of the fraud comes at the cost of stopping 1 percent of the good transactions, you end up with only three fraudulent transactions and 99 sales, or $99,000 in revenue and $21,750 in profit.
     -	If stopping 100 percent of the fraud comes at the cost of stopping 15 percent of the good transactions, you end up with no fraudulent transactions and 85 sales, or $85,000 in revenue and $21,250 in profit.
     -	Therefore, in this example, it's more profitable to allow a small amount of fraud to capture more good customer transactions.

  	> [!NOTE]
  	> These curves are generated from a historical analysis.
 When real-time assessment is introduced, the fraud detection rate (y-axis) will significantly improve.

--	The section below the chart (labeled "22") shows the outcome of the > selected threshold.
-It shows the number and value of fraudulent > transactions that would have been rejected (known as true > positives) versus the total number and value of reported > fraudulent transactions.
-It also shows the ratio of the number and > value of good transactions that were accepted (known as true > negatives) to the total number and value of good transactions. > When you're interpreting the data, if there is high variability in > the product prices, the transaction amount curve can be more > valuable to your analysis.
-Also, if the **Transaction value >** chart is higher than the **Transaction count** chart, there is a > higher detection rate for high-value transactions.
-This result is > good because those transactions can often incur the highest > losses.
-If the **Transaction count** chart is higher than the **> Transaction value** chart, there is a higher detection rate for > lower-value transactions.
-This result can be good if there are > very high volumes of low-value transactions.
+-	The section below the chart (labeled “22”) shows the outcome of the selected threshold.
+It shows the number and value of fraudulent transactions that would have been rejected (known as true positives) versus the total number and value of reported fraudulent transactions.
+It also shows the ratio of the number and value of good transactions that were accepted (known as true negatives) to the total number and value of good transactions.
+When you’re interpreting the data, if there is high variability in the product prices, the transaction amount curve can be more valuable to your analysis.
+Also, if the **Transaction value** chart is higher than the **Transaction count** chart, there is a higher detection rate for high-value transactions.
+This result is good because those transactions can often incur the highest losses.
+If the **Transaction count** chart is higher than the **Transaction value** chart, there is a higher detection rate for lower-value transactions.
+This result can be good if there are very high volumes of low-value transactions.

 ![Data flow](media/promocode-images/pp-risk-transactions2.png)

--	At the bottom of the report, the **Top 5 risk factors** section > (labeled "23 in the following screenshot) shows the top-five risk > factors for the selected percentage of your transactions that have > the highest risk score.
-In the example that is shown, out of > 1 percent of the riskiest transactions (that is, the transactions > that have the highest risk scores, as assessed by Fraud > Protection), 20 percent had a suspicious device Internet Protocol > (IP) address, and 18.2 percent had a risky prepaid card.
-This > section of the report is helpful because, by indicating which data > attributes are showing the highest risk of being fraudulent, it > can show where you should focus your fraud detection efforts.
+-	At the bottom of the report, the **Top 5 risk factors** section (labeled “23 in the following screenshot) shows the top-five risk factors for the selected percentage of your transactions that have the highest risk score.
+In the example that is shown, out of 1 percent of the riskiest transactions (that is, the transactions that have the highest risk scores, as assessed by Fraud Protection), 20 percent had a suspicious device Internet Protocol (IP) address, and 18.2 percent had a risky prepaid card.
+This section of the report is helpful because, by indicating which data attributes are showing the highest risk of being fraudulent, it can show where you should focus your fraud detection efforts.

 ![Data flow](media/promocode-images/pp-top5.png)